Benign Prostatic Hyperplasia (BPH) is enlargement of the prostate. BPH is one of the most common diseases of aging men.

 Symptoms related to prostate enlargement include:

-- Frequency of urination (more than 4-6 times a day)
+- Frequency of urination (more than 4 to 6 times a day)

 - Hesitancy (delayed initiation of stream)